 The custom of offering "bread and salt" for guests of honor on the richly embroidered towel is widespread among Slavs and Chuvash.
 One might think that it is an ancient Bulgarish custom borrowed by Slavs as Chuvash expression çăkăr-tăvar "bread and salt" because of its rhyming should be considered as primary in relation to the Slavic.
 The fact that the ancient Bulgars extracted and traded salt is considered in other sections of this work.

 Speaking about Ukrainian and Chuvash embroidery we can not ignore the folk costumes, closely associated with embroidery.
 Experts understand how national costume reflects the national identity of the peoples:

-Traditional costume, its origins and evolution, the formation of local and national characteristics, experience stress specifics of a particular ethnic group and is an important historical source that displays material, spiritual, and artistic spheres of people's culture
+Traditional costume, its origin and evolution, the formation of local and national characteristics, practical experience emphasize the specifics of a particular ethnic group and are an important historical source that reflects the material, spiritual and artistic spheres of culture of the people

 However, local features of folk costumes can be so expressive that they help to determine the residential land of people wearing a certain type of clothing, so finding common elements in national costume is very difficult.
 In addition because unlike symbols, shape and cut of the garment is very dependent on external influences, not only in terms of adaptation to new environmental conditions, but also on the overall progress in the design of clothing and, of course, from fashion.
 Besides, experts, describing folk costumes, try to show them in all their diversity, do not distinguish common features with clothes of neighboring peoples clothes and do not indicate likenes.
 An example of such a relationship can be a very interesting book "Peasant clothing of population of European Russia"